 Finally, rinse the seat and additional parts and reassemble your seat.
 Wash your tub (and shower curtain if applicable).
 After cleaning the seat, crevasses, surrounding tile, grout, carpet, back and bottom of the toilet you should NOT have a Bathroom that Smells Like Urine No Matter How Much You Clean!

 Lastly, spray the ENTIRE bathroom down with Lysol to ensure it is bacteria free considering what you’ve been up to!

 Take a shower and try to rid yourself of the duty.

 If you have carpet surrounding your toilet try using Nature’s Miracle.
-It is proven to kill urine enzymes/bacteria that creates that pungent smell – on any surface.
+Nature’s Miracle Stain & Odor Remover (as well as the shampoo) is proven to kill urine enzymes/bacteria that creates that pungent smell – on any surface.
 You can use it in your laundry or to finish up the job and make sure you get any urine you missed!
 Dude, I literally use this stuff everywhere if I suspect I smell urine (e.g., cat spray in my garage, etc.)

 Please, don’t be shy.
 If it worked for you share it below.
 Thanks for visiting!